AOrobator/HelloAndroid/lesson13/Lesson13_Services.md

 ## Threads and Services

-Keep in mind that even though a Service doesn't have a UI, all code written in one **runs on the main thread** by default!
-If you're doing long running operations, you'll still need a background thread.
+Keep in mind that even though a Service doesn't have a UI, **all code written in a Service runs on the main thread by default!** If you're doing long running operations, you'll still need a background thread.

 This raises the question: When do you use a Service vs. just using a background thread?
 You can use